 As a St Peter’s Old Boy, I reflect on my school days at St Peter’s as the happiest of my school life for many reasons.
 In order to convince my wife (Melissa) that St Peter’s would be the best school for our two girls literally took only one visit to the school where she could see, hear and feel all.
 I am so pleased that my girls are now experiencing the same nurturing environment filled with opportunities for them to grow and excel in all the critical skills required, not only to cope, but also to succeed in high school and beyond.
 Thank you, St Peter’s, and to all those who have and continue to make it what it is today.

 St Peter’s has afforded my daughter every opportunity to discover her passion and interests.
 It is a nurturing environment and one which seeks to grow every child.
 We feel very privileged to be part of the St Peter’s family.

 LINDSAY DE VILLIERS

-We joined St Peter’s Girls Prep 6 years ago, and my daughter Yamani has flourished in all areas, be it academically, in sport and in music.
-She has choices, shared authority, control, and responsibility, aligning with the values we teach at home.
-The learning at St. Peter’s is hands-on and experiential, with the teachers deliberate about creating good learning experiences in the classrooms.
+We joined St Peter’s Girls Prep 6 years ago and my daughter Yamani has flourished in all areas, be it academically, in sport or in music.
+She has choices, shared authority, control and responsibility, aligning with the values we teach at home.
+The learning at St Peter’s is hands-on and experiential, with the teachers deliberate about creating good learning experiences in the classrooms.
 Parent participation enables us to become an integral part of the school, contributing outside-life realities into the DNA of St Peter’s.
 What a happy, fulfilling journey this has been.

 Headmaster: St Peter’s Girls Prep School